Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Quick Navigation

-Are Lawnmower Blade Bolts Reverse Thread?
+Are Lawnmower Blade Bolts Reverse Threaded?

 When the blade rotates in a certain direction, the bolt won’t be affected in any way or loosened because it’s tightened in the opposite direction.